billdevcode/github-followers/README.md

 - Hosted on Heroku (free hosting but takes a while to load) - https://github-followers-avatar.herokuapp.com/
 - Responsive across devices
 - Cross-browser tested

+## Trade-offs

 - No authentication - not secure but for our purposes, it should be fine (limit is 60/hour)
+- All CSS styles are located in `/src/User/User.css` - usually we separate them but for our purposes, it should be fine

 ## Live Site